-- (1) All uses and development must conduct all operations producing heat or glare entirely within an enclosed building. - (2)All uses and development may utilize exterior lighting, but the exterior lighting must be screened, baffled or directed away from residential planning districts.
+(1) All uses and development must conduct all operations producing heat or glare entirely within an enclosed building.

+(2) All uses and development may utilize exterior lighting, but the exterior lighting must be screened, baffled or directed away from residential planning districts.

-The applicant's narrative, Exhibit A1, states that "for safety, reasons, substations are not within an enclosed building" and "will have exterior lighting for security purposes".
-The nearest residential home is approximately three-quarters of a mile from the location of the proposed substation.
-The applicant's narrative states that the proposed substation will comply with this section of the TDC.
-With Condition of Approval A16, these standards are met.
+The applicant's narrative, Exhibit A1, states that that the proposed accessory building will comply with this section of the TDC.
+With Condition of Approval A12, these standards are met.